Hearing loss isn't always detectable. You should have your hearing tested if you find that you have any of these symptoms:

 - Understanding the teacher while in class.

-To learn more about the variety of devices that we offer, contact us today!
+To learn more about the variety of assistive listening devices that we offer in Ada, OK, contact us today!